How to Unblock a Drain

 Do you want to know how to unblock a drain?

 Clogged drains are one of the most common plumbing problems in Australia.
-A blocked drain pipe can strike at any time and can affect even newly laid pipes, so it pays to be prepared.
+A blocked drain pipe can strike at any time.
+They can even affect newly laid pipes, so it pays to be prepared.

-An untreated blocked drain can cause larger problems such as leaks and flooding.
+An untreated blocked drain can cause larger problems for your plumbing system, such as leaks, foul smells and flooding.
 Severe drain blockages can even result in a burst water pipe, which can be very costly to repair.

 Your Guide to Clearing Blocked Drains

-If you encounter a blocked drain, there’s every chance you may have a bigger problem on your hands.
-You might find yourself with a broken pipe or a tree root growing through it.
+Should you find yourself dealing with a blocked drain, there’s every chance you may have a bigger problem on your hands.
+You might find yourself with a broken pipe or even a moisture-seeking tree root growing through it.

-When a drain disaster hits, here are some quick fixes to help you unclog your kitchen sink drains fast.
+When a clogged drain disaster hits, here are some quick fixes to help you resolve it fast.

-When first faced with a blocked drain, one of the easiest natural remedies to try is simply flushing it out with boiling water.
-Pouring hot water is certainly not a fail-safe method and will only work with very minor blockages, but is a good place to start before trying more complicated methods.
-Simply boil a kettle of water and pour it into the afflicted drain.
+One of the easiest natural “how to unblock a drain” remedies to try is simply flushing it out with hot water.
+Now, this won’t necessarily be a fail-safe method for every situation, and will only work with very minor blockages.
+However, it can be a good place to start before trying more complicated methods.

 A word of caution – we generally advise that you don’t pour boiling water down plastic or PVC pipes as the extreme heat can soften them.
 While this method works best with metal pipes, you could otherwise play it safe by simply using hot water from the tap.